valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 - camera: view front images
 - base_scan: detect obstacle distances in 360º around the robot

 To create our robot model, we use **URDF files** (Unified Robot Description Format).
-URDF file is an XML format file for representing a robot model.(http://wiki.ros.org/urdf/Tutorials)
+URDF file is an XML format file for representing a robot model.
+[URDF official Tutorials](http://wiki.ros.org/urdf/Tutorials)

 The general structure of a robot urdf model is based on:
 - Links and joints: for the geometrical structure